Am I My Body?

 1953 Golden Gloves Welterweight Champion - Texas

-RicardosArt37 was created by Alexa Bryson, the lifelong partner and companion, authoritative expert, historian and curator of the art of Ricardo Peñalver (1937-1995), the quintessential 20th Century American Outsider Artist.
+RicardosArt37 was created by Alexa Bryson, the lifelong partner and companion, authoritative expert, historian and curator of the art of Ricardo Peñalver (1937-1995), the quintessential 20th Century American Surrealistic Artist.

 Ms. Bryson is the eternal love of Ricardo Santana Villanueva Peñalver.
-Having met this brilliant artist as an 18 year old ingenue in April 1974, she faithfully dedicated herself to his creative genius throughout his lifetime and for 24 years since Peñalver’s passing in 1995.
+Having met this brilliant artist as an 18 year old ingenue in April 1974, she faithfully dedicated herself to his creative genius throughout his lifetime and for more than a quarter of a century since Peñalver’s passing in 1995.